stephenjwilson/MeTeOR/README.md

  - All code was run on an Intel® Core™ i7-4820K CPU @ 3.70GHz × 8 with 64 GB RAM.
 From start to finish, everything should complete a day for bulk downloads or within a week otherwise.
  - The Non-negative Matrix Factorization (NMF) conducted in the analysis part of the pipeline and run in MATLAB can be very time and memory intensive.
 If you chose to, you can download [pre-computed results](#raw-data-and-results) to greatly increase the speed of analysis.

-#### Obtaining the data
-In order to run the pipeline or assemble the network, certain files are needed.
-These are available as discussed [below](#raw-data-and-results).
 ### Running the whole pipeline
 ```bash
 chmod +x ./run.sh